Stanisława Perzanowska

 Stanisława Perzanowska (2 July 1898 in Warsaw – 24 May 1982 in Warsaw) was a Polish actress, theater and film director, professor at the National Higher School of Theatre in Warsaw.

+Education and Career

-She graduated from the Warsaw Dramatic School in 1919.
-Immediately she started working for the Warsaw-based Teatr Reduta.
+She graduated from the Warsaw Dramatic School in 1919 and immediately started working for the Warsaw-based Teatr Reduta.
 She also collaborated with the Ateneum Theatre in Warsaw, Polish Theater in Vilnius, Silesian Theatre in Katowice, National Theatre and Teatr Współczesny in Warsaw.

 Stanisława Perzanowska starred in several films, both before and after World War II.